 - Playing Taps either by a bugler or via electronic recording

 Those eligible to receive military funeral honors include:

 - Active duty service persons or those in the Selected Reserve

 - Former active service members who were honorably discharged or retired

 - Former members of a Selected Reserve who served for at least one year and who retired or were honorably discharged

 - Members of the military who were discharged due to injury received in the line of duty

-- During a funeral for a serviceman or woman, every casket has an American flag draped over it.
+- During a funeral, the casket has an American flag draped over it.
 As part of a tradition that dates back to the 18th century, the blue field of the flag is placed at the head of the casket, over the deceased person's left shoulder during the funeral.

-- Once the graveside services are completed, if requested, there will be a 21-gun salute.
-Besides the flag, many times the parent service representative will give the next of kin a casing from rounds that are shot.
+- Once the graveside services are completed, if requested, there will be a three volley rifle firing.
+The parent service representative may give the next of kin a casing from rounds that are shot.

-- During military funerals for heads of state -- a former U.S. President for example -- the casket is placed upon a caisson and pulled by several horses.
-However, a single riderless horse follows behind bearing only boots facing backward in the stirrups.
-This caparisoned horse symbolizes that the deceased person will never ride again.
-This style of procession is also used during a funeral for an Army or Marine Corps officer who ranked a corporal or higher.
+- During military funerals for heads of state, a former U.S. President for example, the casket is placed upon a caisson and pulled by several horses.
+A single riderless horse follows behind, bearing only boots facing backward in the stirrups.
+This style of procession is also used during a funeral for an Army or Marine Corps officer who ranked as corporal or higher.

 - During services at Arlington National Cemetery, a service person will stand vigil over the casket until it is properly interred in the ground.